LazarisIRL/iso2usb/README.md

 ## WARNING

 This script permanently overwrites the target device with `dd`.
 There is no undo.
 Double check the device path (uing lsblk or similar) before confirming.
-The script's built in checks (removable flag, size, transport type, mount status) are there to catch common mistakes, but they are not a substitute for checking lsblk output yourself.
+The script's built in checks are there to catch common mistakes, but they are not a substitute for checking `lsblk` output yourself.

 ## Installation